Sometimes, Sweet’s syndrome can occur in an unusual form. This is called a disease variant.

 Histiocytoid Sweet’s syndrome is treated in the same way as Sweet’s syndrome.
 The most common treatment is steroid medication, e.g. prednisone, but other treatments have been used.
 In 2015, a female patient with histiocytoid Sweet’s syndrome was successfully treated with 50mg of azathioprine, daily (Miller et al, 2015).
 However, it is important to note that on rare occasions, azathioprine has been known to trigger Sweet’s syndrome.
 When Sweet’s syndrome is triggered by medication, this is referred to as drug-induced Sweet’s syndrome.
 In 2018, the biologic drug, etanercept, was used to treat persistent Sweet’s syndrome in a 34-year-old woman (Watson et al, 2018).

 Can histiocytoid Sweet’s syndrome be confused with other conditions?

-Yes.
-Histiocytoid Sweet’s syndrome can be confused with the conditions leukaemia cutis and Kikuchi-Fujoimoto disease (histiocytic necrotizing lymphadenitis), or other skin conditions that show lots of histiocytes in the tissues (Macarini et al, 2016; Requena et al, 2005).
+Yes, histiocytoid Sweet’s syndrome can be confused with the conditions leukaemia cutis and Kikuchi-Fujoimoto disease (histiocytic necrotizing lymphadenitis), or other skin conditions that show histiocytes or histiocyte-like cells in the tissues (Macarini et al, 2016; Requena et al, 2005; Yeom et al, 2017).

 Due to histiocytoid Sweet’s syndrome association with cancer and blood disorders, it is recommended that:

 - A complete haematological assessment be given at diagnosis (Ghoufi et al, 2016).

 - Blood cell counts be monitored for at least 6 months after diagnosis.

 Very rarely, a patient may develop subcutaneous histiocytoid Sweet’s syndrome.
 The most recent case was reported in a patient with relapsed acute myeloblastic leukaemia (Lee et al, 2017).